ory/kratos-selfservice-ui-node/README.md

 used to verify the JSON Web Tokens.
 When using ORY Oathkeeper, you should point this URL to ORY Oathkeeper's JWKS API (the API port, not the proxy port!), e.g. `https://my-oathkeeper-api/.well-known/jwks.json`.
-- `KRATOS_BROWSER_URL`: The URL where ORY Kratos's public API is located at, when accessible from the public internet via ORY Oathkeeper.
+- `KRATOS_BROWSER_URL`: The URL where ORY Kratos's public API is located, when accessible from the public internet via ORY Oathkeeper.
 This could be for example `http://kratos.my-app.com/`.